BenoitGaston/audio-libraries-tlk/README.md

 ## Acknowledgments

 This project is heavily relying on, on the one hand Scholnicks' [itunesLibrary](https://pypi.org/project/iTunesLibrary/) (itself a port of Drew Stephen's [Mac-iTunes-Library](https://github.com/dinomite/Mac-iTunes-Library)), on the other hand on KristoforMaynard's [music-tag](https://pypi.org/project/music-tag/).
+The template used to create MiniDisc inner labels is coming from [MiniDisc Wiki](https://www.minidisc.wiki/resources/labels)

 ## Usecases

 This project originates from the following needs:

-1. Transfering playlists from different audio devices.
+1. Transferring playlists from different audio devices.
 2. Convert cover artwork of songs to non-prog images.
 3. Explore inconsistencies in a music library (incomplete albums, songs placed in the wrong location, etc).
 4. These would be possible for both an iTunes or Apple Music managed library and a library managed by hand in folders.